EinsteinToolkit/www.cactuscode.org/download/repos-howto.md

         www.cvshome.org

-If you need more help, contact cactusmaint\@cactuscode.org, we can\'t promise that we will have time to help, but we can give you some pointers, and we have some documentation for creating CVS repositories.
+If you need more help, contact cactusmaint@cactuscode.org, we can't promise that we will have time to help, but we can give you some pointers, and we have some documentation for creating CVS repositories.